The Ultimate Guide to SLI/SLO

 Frequency of retrospective meetings

-Holding retrospective meetings once a week can be too frequent and can lead to exhaustion.
+Holding a retrospective meeting once a week can be too frequent and can lead to exhaustion.

 It's important to set the right frequency based on the volume of SLOs and your team's resources.